ASAT: Adaptively Scaled Adversarial Training in Time Series: Adversarial Training

 \subsection{Dimension-wise Adversarial Sensitivity}

-Inspired by the adversarial sensitivity, we propose to probe the sensitivities of different input dimensions and analyze the decision bases of neural networks via dimension-wise adversarial sensitivity.
-Besides the adversarial sensitivity of the whole model, we can also define the dimension-wise adversarial sensitivity, namely sensitivity of the $i$-th input dimension.
-Suppose $\mathcal{R}_i(\epsilon)$ denotes the sensitivities of the $i$-th dimension, namely the expectation of the maximum loss change when the $i$-th dimension of the input changes no more than $\epsilon$, which is defined as
+Inspired by the adversarial sensitivity, we propose to probe the sensitivities of different input dimensions.
+Besides the adversarial sensitivity of the whole model, we can also define the dimension-wise adversarial sensitivity indicator, namely the sensitivity of the $i$-th input dimension.
+Suppose $\mathcal{R}^{(i)}_\text{adv}(\epsilon)$ denotes the sensitivities of the $i$-th dimension, namely the expectation of the maximum loss change when the $i$-th dimension of the input changes no more than $\epsilon$, which is defined as:

-The sensitivities of input dimensions can reveal the decision basis of the model $f$ and the importance of different dimensions in the process of the prediction process.
+The sensitivities of input dimensions reveal how the perturbations on different dimensions can cause the loss to increase.
+Neural networks pay more attention to dimensions with higher sensitivities and these dimensions tend to be relatively important dimensions for models to make decisions.
+Therefore, dimension-wise sensitivities can help reveal the decision basis of the model $f$ and the importance of different dimensions in the prediction process.
 In traditional factor analysis methods, the factor loading~\citep{factor_loading} measures the importance of a factor, which can be seen as the weight of the factor in a linear model roughly.
-The proposed sensitivity does not only cover traditional measurements in the linear model, as illustrated in Proposition~\ref{prop:linear}, but also evaluates the importance of different dimensions in the nonlinear model.
+The proposed sensitivity does not only cover traditional measurements in the linear model, as illustrated in Proposition~\ref{prop:linear}, but also evaluates the importance of different dimensions in the nonlinear neural networks, as illustrated in Proposition~\ref{prop:risk_non_linear}.
+We put the proofs in Appendix.

 \begin{prop} Consider a linear model $f(\vect{x}, \bm\theta)=\bm\theta^\text{T}\vect{x}+b$.
 Suppose the loss function $\mathcal{L}(\hat y,y)$ is a function $\ell(\hat y)$ with respect to $\hat y=f(\vect{x}, \bm\theta)$ and $M=\sup|\ell''|$ exists.
-Then there exists $C>0$, such that
+Then there exists $C>0$, such that:

-namely $\mathcal{R}_i(\epsilon)\propto|\theta_i|$ holds approximately when $\epsilon$ is small. \end{prop}
+namely $\mathcal{R}^{(i)}_\text{adv}(\epsilon)\propto|\theta_i|$ holds approximately when $\epsilon$ is small. \end{prop}

 Proposition~\ref{prop:linear} illustrates that the proposed sensitivity is proportional to the absolute value of the weight or the factor loading in a linear model.
-We put the proof in Appendix.
-In our work, we adopt the mean squared error (MSE) loss for time series regression tasks, $\mathcal{L}(\hat y,y)=(\hat y-y)^2$ and $M=2$.
+In our work, we adopt the MSE loss, $\mathcal{L}(\hat y,y)=(\hat y-y)^2$ and $M=2$.